ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 Rosuvastatin tablets are a prescription medicine that contains a cholesterol-lowering medicine called rosuvastatin.

-• Rosuvastatin tablets are used to:
+• Rosuvastatin tablets are used:

 • slow the buildup of fatty deposits (plaque) in the walls of blood vessels.